Torh-21/alx-low_level_programming/0x02-functions_nested_loops/README.md

 The 2-print_alphabet_x10.c program prints 10 times the alphabet, in lowercase, followed by a new line.
 The 3-islower.c program checks for lowercase character.
 The 4-isalpha.c program checks for alphabetic character.
+The 5-sign.c program  prints the sign of a number.